coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 ### About point people

 Ideally, there would be one point person, per guild, per college.

+Duties of a point person:
-The point person keeps their guild listing up-to-date for their college, maintaining an index of that guilds various functions, places, projects, people, services, and external resources.
-The point person is listed at the top of each guild-college directory listing section, and these listings are displayed on both the appropriate guild and college page.
-The point-person is listed by their Telegram username, so that visitors to the CIC website may easily contact them to ask about the guild or the guild's directory listing on the website.
+* The point person keeps their guild listing up-to-date for their college.
+This means creating and maintaining an index of that guild's various functions, places, projects, people, services, and external resources, in the context of your college.
+* The point person is listed at the top of each guild-college directory listing section (Telegram username), so people can contact you.
+Visitors to the CIC website may easily contact you to ask about the guild or the guild's directory listing on the website.

 ### How this site is hosted